seiyria/soa-autofarm/README.md

 * Support Reroll
 * Support a distributed network of players to create/join lobbies effectively
 * Track statistics like number of particular events emitted, such as MISSION_START_PARTY and emit them when program halts (to show session statistics).
 Possibly track these variables over time and store current session, lifetime, etc.

+# Note To Users

+I take no liability in what happens to your account in the event that:

+* An item gets sold (lock your items - I will never implement a bypass for those)
+* You run out of tickets
+* Your gems get used
+* You get banned (unlikely)

+Watch the program play the game to make sure it covers your cases correctly - it is very hard to test all possible combinations / scenarios.